 Catering your copy to an entire audience can be quite overwhelming.

-Though they are a group, they are also individuals, and you might go insane trying to connect with every single person.
+Though they're a group, they're also individuals, and you might go insane trying to connect with every single person.

 Like with every group, there are trends.

 You need to discover the main identifiers of your audience and put them together to form your ideal customer avatar.

 Like in a video game, an avatar is a profile that's not real but merely represents a particular person.

 So, transferring this over to business, a customer avatar is a profile that isn’t attached to a specific person but rather represents the greater personality of your customer base.

 This is extremely helpful for copywriters, as they can write their copy as if they are speaking to a specific person.

 Chanel, a luxury brand that offers a range of products, from cosmetics and perfume to fashion and accessories.

 As one of the leading companies in its market, it has a very defined customer avatar: